Pearls by Shari serves two attractive locations in Jackson Hole, Wyoming, and Park City, Utah, as well as a full-service online presence.

 We’ve had a very busy summer, so it seems fairly normal.
 We had an influx of people because people couldn’t travel outside the country.
 Our spring is pretty much our off-season, so when we really went into the lockdown, that’s our off-season anyhow.
 Then summer, which is a busy time for us, it’s like everybody that could drive here, did, so we carried on.
 By God’s grace we didn’t close a day, and we’re just very thankful.
 Business is good, and we’re maintaining.
 It’s fun to see our clients and fun to catch up and hear everybody’s stories.
 The only thing that we’ve done of course is make sure that our environment is as protected as possible for the well-being of our staff and customers.

-There are a lot of things that are very unnerving, so I think the best thing retailers can do is provide a platform of: ‘We’re still here.
+I think the best thing retailers can do is provide a platform of: ‘We’re still here.
 We’re solid.
 We have great things.’
 It’s almost like people pulling into a safe harbor for a moment.